 Free Storage Time: Three (3) weekdays after notification of arrival, not including Saturdays, Sundays, and holidays.

-Storage Charges: A charge in the amount of five dollars ($5) per day or fraction thereof, not to exceed one hundred and thirty five dollars ($135) for the first thirty (30) days will be made for each shipment.
+Storage Charges: A charge in the amount of ten dollars ($10) per day or fraction thereof, not to exceed two hundred dollars ($200) for the first twenty (20) days will be made for each shipment.
 Items not picked up after thirty (30) days will be sent to a central warehouse to be processed for disposal.
 Additional charges will apply if a return of the items is requested before the disposal occurs.